 Now, normally a kidney-produced, vasorestrictive (vein-restricting) protein called renin helps regulate blood pressure.
-Some people with high blood pressure may have elevated levels of renin, meaning there is more renin in their body than is necessary.
+Some people with high blood pressure may have elevated levels of renin.
 The result?
 Extra constriction of blood vessels, which means high blood pressure.

 Regular doses of ACV (two tablespoons daily) may relax vessels so that blood flows more freely.
 Remember, though: ACV alone cannot cure or treat hypertension.
 As is the case with any medical condition, it's always advised to run any dietary changes by a healthcare professional first.